Ivy-Apps/android-guidebook/README.md

 2. An item can't be repeated/duplicated:
 - `{A, B, C} + B = {A, B, C}`

-### Properties
+## Properties

-A property is a defining characteristic of an object or concept that brings a set of implications.
-When an object has a property, certain logical conclusions follow from it, allowing us to precisely define its behavior or characteristics.
+A **property** is a defining characteristic of an object or concept that implies certain logical consequences.
+When an object has a property, specific conclusions follow, allowing us to precisely define its behavior or characteristics.

-#### Example 1: Equilateral Triangle
+### Example: Square

-**Property**: Being an equilateral triangle.
+**Property**: Being a square.

-**Implications**:
+#### Implications:

-1. If a triangle is equilateral, all three sides are equal in length:
+1. If a shape is a square, all four sides are equal in length:

-   - **P**: Triangle is equilateral ⇒ **Q**: All sides are equal
+   - **P**: Shape is a square ⇒ **Q**: All sides are equal

-2. This property also implies that each angle in the triangle is 60 degrees:
+2. This property also implies that each internal angle is 90 degrees:

-   - **P**: Triangle is equilateral ⇒ **R**: Each angle is 60 degrees
+   - **P**: Shape is a square ⇒ **R**: Each angle is 90°

-3. Additionally, rotating an equilateral triangle by 120 degrees or 240 degrees leaves it unchanged due to its symmetry:
+3. Additionally, a square remains unchanged if rotated by 90°, 180°, or 270°:

-   - **P**: Triangle is equilateral ⇒ **S**: Rotation by 120° or 240° leaves it unchanged
+   - **P**: Shape is a square ⇒ **S**: Rotation by 90°, 180°, or 270° leaves it unchanged

-These implications mean that knowing a triangle is equilateral allows us to derive specific, logical attributes about its structure and behavior.
+These implications show that knowing a shape is a square allows us to logically derive its specific attributes and symmetry properties.

 #### Example 2: Reactivity in Jetpack Compose